Lyatus/antitris/README.md

 # Antitris

-Reverse Tetris - make tetrominos of same color with lines
+Reverse Tetris - make tetrominos of same color with multicolored lines

 You can try it at: http://luciencatonnet.com/Antitris/